Skip to main content

 While effective and necessary, biologics can be costly

-Biologics account for >40% of all US prescription drug spending, but account for only a small percentage of prescription drug use1,2
+Biologics account for >40% of all US prescription drug spending but account for only a small percentage of prescription drug use1,2

-In 2019 alone,
+In 2021 alone, US biologic

 Ranibizumab

-Over $3 BILLION
+OVER $3 BILLION

 Aflibercept